• Skip to main content

 • Pour into a bowl and let it cool some while you work on the caramel.

-• Heat the sugar and water in a skillet over medium-low heat.
+• Heat the sugar and water in a stainless steel skillet over medium-low heat and stir to combine.
 Stir the sugar often as it melts with a rubber spatula or wooden spoon.
+The sugar will clump and harden, but will eventually melt.
 Stir and cook until the sugar is not lumpy and it is an amber color.
-This may take 15-20 minutes and you may need to turn your heat to low if excessive clumping occurs until the sugar melts completely.
+This may take 15-20 minutes and you may need to turn your heat up if excessive clumping occurs until the sugar melts completely.

-• Whisk in the brown butter and thoroughly combine.
+• Once sugar is completely melted, whisk in the brown butter and thoroughly combine.

 • Turn heat to low, and slowly (and carefully) add the cream whisking as you pour.
 This will bubble significantly, so pour slowly to try to keep it in the pan and not on your stovetop to clean up later!